History of cities: Origins

-There is not enough evidence to assert what conditions gave rise to the first cities.
-Some theorists have speculated on what they consider suitable pre-conditions and basic mechanisms that might have been important driving forces.
+There is not enough evidence to assert with certainty what conditions gave rise to the first cities.
+Smaller human settlements (such as villages) pre-date cities by many thousands of years.
+Before permanent settlement in cities, there were also large temporary settlements used for religious purposes or as a stopping place for nomadic people.

-The conventional view holds that cities first formed after the Neolithic revolution.
-The Neolithic revolution brought agriculture, which made denser human populations possible, thereby supporting city development.
-Whether farming immigrants replaced foragers or foragers began farming is not clear.
-The increased food production per unit of land supported higher population density and more city-like activities.
-In his book, Cities and Economic Development, Paul Bairoch takes up this position in his argument that agricultural activity appears necessary before true cities can form.
+Anthropologists speculate on what they consider suitable pre-conditions and basic mechanisms that might have been important driving forces in the shift to permanent settlement.
+The conventional view holds that cities first formed after the Neolithic Revolution, and the introduction of agriculture.
+The ability to produce food from a fixed location made permanent settlements much more attractive to ancient people.
+However, whether farming immigrants replaced foragers or foragers began farming is not clear.
+The increased food production per unit of land supported higher population density and more city-like activities in areas suitable for agriculture.
+In the book, Cities and Economic Development, Paul Bairoch takes up this position in his argument that agriculture and a surplus of food is necessary before cities can form.

-According to Vere Gordon Childe, for a settlement to qualify as a city, it must have enough surplus of raw materials to support trade and a relatively large population.
+According to V. Gordon Childe, for a settlement to qualify as a city, it must have enough surplus of raw materials to support trade and a relatively large population.
 Bairoch points out that, due to sparse population densities that would have persisted in pre-Neolithic, hunter-gatherer societies, the amount of land that would be required to produce enough food for subsistence and trade for a large population would make it impossible to control the flow of trade.
 To illustrate this point, Bairoch offers an example: "Western Europe during the pre-Neolithic, [where] the density must have been less than 0.1 person per square kilometre".
 Using this population density as a base for calculation, and allotting 10% of food towards surplus for trade and assuming that city dwellers do no farming, he calculates that "...to maintain a city with a population of 1,000, and without taking the cost of transport into account, an area of 100,000 square kilometres would have been required.
 When the cost of transport is taken into account, the figure rises to 200,000 square kilometres ...".
 Bairoch noted that this is roughly the size of Great Britain.
 The urban theorist Jane Jacobs suggests that city formation preceded the birth of agriculture, but this view is not widely accepted.